DekaBank Deutsche Girozentrale Sells 12,517 Shares of FedEx Co. (NYSE:FDX)

-Several other large investors have also made changes to their positions in FDX.
-Baystate Wealth Management LLC raised its stake in FedEx by 60.2% in the 2nd quarter.
-Baystate Wealth Management LLC now owns 133 shares of the shipping service provider’s stock valued at $33,000 after purchasing an additional 50 shares during the last quarter.
-Global Wealth Management Investment Advisory Inc. acquired a new position in FedEx in the 1st quarter valued at $35,000.
-RVW Wealth LLC acquired a new position in FedEx in the 3rd quarter valued at $40,000.
-Venturi Wealth Management LLC raised its stake in FedEx by 42.5% in the 3rd quarter.
-Venturi Wealth Management LLC now owns 151 shares of the shipping service provider’s stock valued at $40,000 after purchasing an additional 45 shares during the last quarter.
-Finally, Briaud Financial Planning Inc acquired a new stake in shares of FedEx in the 3rd quarter worth $40,000.
-73.61% of the stock is owned by institutional investors and hedge funds.
+Several other large investors also recently modified their holdings of the company.
+Oliver Lagore Vanvalin Investment Group increased its position in shares of FedEx by 3.9% during the third quarter.
+Oliver Lagore Vanvalin Investment Group now owns 1,688 shares of the shipping service provider’s stock worth $447,000 after buying an additional 63 shares during the period.
+Manchester Capital Management LLC bought a new position in FedEx during the third quarter worth $132,000.
+Mizuho Markets Americas LLC bought a new position in FedEx during the third quarter worth $496,611,000.
+Mengis Capital Management Inc. boosted its stake in FedEx by 1.5% during the third quarter.
+Mengis Capital Management Inc. now owns 10,055 shares of the shipping service provider’s stock worth $2,664,000 after acquiring an additional 150 shares in the last quarter.
+Finally, Cornerstone Advisors LLC bought a new position in FedEx during the third quarter worth $2,782,000.
+73.61% of the stock is currently owned by institutional investors and hedge funds.

-In other FedEx news, Director Amy B. Lane bought 200 shares of the business’s stock in a transaction dated Tuesday, December 26th.
-The shares were acquired at an average price of $253.22 per share, with a total value of $50,644.00.
-Following the transaction, the director now owns 3,304 shares of the company’s stock, valued at $836,638.88.
-The acquisition was disclosed in a filing with the SEC, which is accessible through this link.
-In other news, EVP John W. Dietrich purchased 1,000 shares of the business’s stock in a transaction on Thursday, December 28th.
-The shares were bought at an average price of $252.02 per share, with a total value of $252,020.00.
-Following the completion of the transaction, the executive vice president now directly owns 4,745 shares in the company, valued at approximately $1,195,834.90.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Amy B. Lane purchased 200 shares of the business’s stock in a transaction on Tuesday, December 26th.
-The shares were purchased at an average cost of $253.22 per share, for a total transaction of $50,644.00.
-Following the transaction, the director now owns 3,304 shares of the company’s stock, valued at $836,638.88.
+In other FedEx news, EVP John W. Dietrich acquired 1,000 shares of the business’s stock in a transaction dated Thursday, December 28th.
+The stock was bought at an average price of $252.02 per share, with a total value of $252,020.00.
+Following the purchase, the executive vice president now owns 4,745 shares of the company’s stock, valued at $1,195,834.90.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+In other news, Director Amy B. Lane purchased 200 shares of the stock in a transaction that occurred on Tuesday, December 26th.
+The stock was bought at an average cost of $253.22 per share, for a total transaction of $50,644.00.
+Following the acquisition, the director now directly owns 3,304 shares of the company’s stock, valued at approximately $836,638.88.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP John W. Dietrich purchased 1,000 shares of the stock in a transaction that occurred on Thursday, December 28th.
+The shares were purchased at an average price of $252.02 per share, with a total value of $252,020.00.
+Following the completion of the acquisition, the executive vice president now directly owns 4,745 shares in the company, valued at $1,195,834.90.
 The disclosure for this purchase can be found here.
 Corporate insiders own 8.73% of the company’s stock.

 FedEx Stock Performance

-FedEx (NYSE:FDX – Get Free Report) last announced its quarterly earnings data on Tuesday, December 19th.
-The shipping service provider reported $3.99 earnings per share (EPS) for the quarter, missing the consensus estimate of $4.14 by ($0.15).
-The company had revenue of $22.17 billion during the quarter, compared to analysts’ expectations of $22.36 billion.
-FedEx had a net margin of 4.87% and a return on equity of 16.47%.
-The business’s quarterly revenue was down 2.8% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $3.18 EPS.
-On average, analysts predict that FedEx Co. will post 17.72 earnings per share for the current fiscal year.
+FedEx (NYSE:FDX – Get Free Report) last posted its earnings results on Tuesday, December 19th.
+The shipping service provider reported $3.99 earnings per share for the quarter, missing analysts’ consensus estimates of $4.14 by ($0.15).
+The firm had revenue of $22.17 billion for the quarter, compared to the consensus estimate of $22.36 billion.
+FedEx had a return on equity of 16.47% and a net margin of 4.87%.
+The business’s revenue was down 2.8% on a year-over-year basis.
+During the same period last year, the company posted $3.18 EPS.
+Sell-side analysts predict that FedEx Co. will post 17.72 earnings per share for the current year.

 FedEx Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Monday, April 1st.
-Stockholders of record on Monday, March 11th will be given a dividend of $1.26 per share.
-This represents a $5.04 annualized dividend and a dividend yield of 2.12%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, April 1st.
+Shareholders of record on Monday, March 11th will be paid a $1.26 dividend.
 The ex-dividend date of this dividend is Friday, March 8th.
-FedEx’s dividend payout ratio (DPR) is presently 29.86%.
+This represents a $5.04 dividend on an annualized basis and a yield of 2.12%.
+FedEx’s dividend payout ratio is presently 29.86%.

 FedEx Corporation provides transportation, e-commerce, and business services in the United States and internationally.
 It operates through FedEx Express, FedEx Ground, FedEx Freight, and FedEx Services segments.
 The FedEx Express segment offers express transportation, small-package ground delivery, and freight transportation services; and time-critical transportation services.